reidrac/dan64/docs/index.markdown

 This is my first _serious_ attempt to learn electronics.
 DAN64 is my first project and it has been a discovery process during 3 months of my free time.
-I had to learn a lot of things I didn't know much about, from basic electronics to the details of the AVRs -and specifically the ATmega328-, and whole world of things in between such as signalling, protocols, interfaces, modulation and demodulation, SDKs, EDA software, prototyping, PCB fabrication, etc.
+I had to learn a lot of things I didn't know much about, from basic electronics to the details of the AVRs -and specifically the ATmega328-, and a whole world of things in between such as signalling, protocols, interfaces, modulation and demodulation, SDKs, EDA software, prototyping, PCB fabrication, etc.

-I'm certain that in this project I'm doing many stupid things and I'm sure my approach to solve some of the problems is not the bes, but in my discharge I can only say: _it works!_ (to some extent at least).
+I'm certain that in this project I'm doing many stupid things and I'm sure my approach to solving some of the problems is not the best, but in my discharge I can only say: _it works!_ (to some extent at least).

 I got lots of _gotcha!_ moments, ups and downs where I though I couldn't finish